 We've seen a lot of changes in the lives of young people over the past 40 years.
 With technology being integral in the learning process and the abundance of both good and bad information out in the world, it's more important than ever to make sure that we give our kids the facts about sexuality and drugs!
 Keeping current is crucial and we need your support.

 Today--as young people are faced with many pressures we didn’t encounter in our own adolescence--the work we do is more challenging and important than ever before.
-In order to more deeply impact the children we educate, we ask for your financial support.
 The donation you make to RCC health education contributes to enhanced curriculum, innovative delivery models, and opportunities for disadvantaged students all over Chicagoland to make better-informed choices.